Tidal surface states as fingerprints of non-Hermitian nodal knot metals: Introduction

 Core to our formalism is the interpretation of non-Hermitian pumping as a ``tidal'' movement in a marine landscape analogy of the complex band structure.
 In this picture, familiar Hermitian NKM topological ``drumhead'' regions~\cite{weng2015topological} become special cases of generic ``tidal'' islands that determine the surface state regions in both Hermitian and non-Hermitian cases.
 In particular, we present a direct link between the 2D surface tidal states and the Seifert surface bounding a 3D dual NKM, which encapsulates full nodal topological information.
-The tidal island \emph{topology} (connectedness) corresponds directly to the layer structure of its dual Seifert surface.
-Interestingly, the interplay between surface-projected nodal loops (NLs) and the tidal regions also constrain the vorticity and hence the spectral cobordism\cite{luck2002basic} along particular brillouin zone (BZ) paths.
+The tidal island topology, which here refers to the connectedness of its regions, corresponds directly to the layer structure of its dual Seifert surface.
+Interestingly, the interplay between surface-projected nodal loops (NLs) and the tidal regions also constrain the vorticity and hence the spectral cobordism\cite{luck2002basic} along particular Brillouin Zone (BZ) paths.
 Evidently, all these phenomena do not exist in 1D or 2D non-Hermitian systems, and thus illustrate deep connections between topological protection and non-Hermitian pumping that manifest only in higher dimensions.
+Our results thus provide a fingerprint for non-Hermitian NKMs.